 How long does it take for you to complete a custom order?

-The short answer is between 4 to 8 weeks.
+The short answer is 8 to 12 weeks.
 My turnaround time is dependent on a several factors: where I am in my production schedule at the time you place your order, my schedule of upcoming shows and events, and also my day job.
 Quality work does take time, and I want to give your belt the care and attention it deserves.
 If your need for pockets just can’t wait, please have a look at your options for instant gratification in my Etsy shop.